 Explore the streets of Chinatown

 Various streets, including Sago Street and Temple Street.
-For more information, head here.

 Wander around Little India

 The cultural enclave of Little India has lots of interesting lanes to explore.
-Savour Indian desserts from the famous Moghul Sweet Shop in Little India Arcade, visit temples or find out your fortune at a streetside parrot astrologer.
+Savour Indian desserts from the famous Moghul Sweet Shop in Little India Arcade, visit temples or find out your fortune from a street-side parrot astrologer.
 Ladies will also love Little India for beautiful saris, cheap eyebrow threading and intricate henna tattoos.
 If it’s a kooky late night experience you’re after, try shopping at Mustafa Centre – the 24-hour shopping mall sells everything you could possibly want, and then some.

 Shop for local designers

 While high street labels are aplenty in Singers, fashionistas have a decent choice of local designers to get their hands on too.
 We recommend Depression for monochrome, streetwear-inspired threads for both men and women, or Hansel for whimsical designs often inspired by local culture.
-Head here for more of our favourite local labels.

 Get up to your ears in art at Singapore Art Museum